Home » Blog » SEO Group Coaching » How to Fix Mobile Usability Errors in Google Search Console

 David: And one of the things you should check every week is for these errors.
 And so that’s a much more scalable way to use this tool site-wide than to put a couple of pages in, and they all look fine.
 So, Onawa, does that help answer your question?

-Onawa: Yes, that does give me a lot to go on, and I didn’t see or notice or use the mobile-friendly test, so that helps too.
+Onawa: Yes, that gives me a lot to go on, and I didn’t notice or use the mobile-friendly test, so that helps too.
 It’ll help me figure it out.

 David: Yeah.
 If you go into Search Console and you click deeper into it, it will actually bring up a screenshot in Search Console, too.